michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0136.md

 - adj: showing lack of skill or aptitude
 - adj: difficult to handle or manage especially because of shape
 ### Family
-clumsy: clumsier, clumsiest, clumsily, clumsiness+;clumsiness: clumsinesses
+- clumsy: clumsier, clumsiest, clumsily, clumsiness+
+- clumsiness: clumsinesses
 ### Examples
 - Russia called the penalties a clumsy yet aggressive attempt to “harm Russian-American ties.”
 - “Cute” is dancing toddlers, puppies and clumsy kittens, anything involving that optimal eye-size-to-head-size ratio.